nifty-knight/Sunrise-Alarm-Clock-2025/README.md

 For those who don't want to click suspicious hyperlinked text: https://www.instructables.com/DIY-Sunrise-Alarm-Clock-With-Arduino/

 For a condensed and more technical description of the project, read the Project Description pdf.
+Note that the corresponding code can be found in the oo-refactoring branch of this repository.

 ## Clock User Instructions